LongDorat/leetcode/Problems/00001-00100/00004 Median of Two Sorted Arrays/README.md

 **Pros:** No extra space for merged array
 **Cons:** Still O(m + n) time complexity

-## 🧠 Algorithm Explanation

-### Merge Approach (Step by Step):

-1. **Handle Edge Cases**: Check for empty arrays
-2. **Initialize**: Create pointers for both arrays and a merged list
-3. **Merge**: Compare elements from both arrays and add smaller one to merged list
-4. **Add Remaining**: Add any remaining elements from either array
-5. **Find Median**:
-   - If total length is even: average of two middle elements
-   - If total length is odd: middle element

-### Why This Works:

-- Merging two sorted arrays maintains the sorted order
-- The median is always at the center of the sorted combined array
-- For even length: median = (middle1 + middle2) / 2
-- For odd length: median = middle element

 ## ⚡ Performance Analysis

 | Approach | Time Complexity | Space Complexity | Best Case | Worst Case |